 The classics are undeniable as far as engagement rings go.
 Sometimes, however, a subtle shift in perspective will modernize a timeless look, bringing nuance and directional appeal to an otherwise traditional ring.
-For 2018, that look du jour is East-West set engagement rings.
+That look du jour is east-west set engagement rings.

-One of the best aspects of an East-West set engagement ring is that you can always change it down the line should your tastes change.
-If it’s a style you’re feeling drawn to now, you should go for it!
+One of the best aspects of an east-west set engagement ring is that you can always alter it down the line should your tastes change.
+If it’s a style you’re feeling drawn to now, you should go for it.
 Don’t let the fact that it’s a trendy look discourage you.
-If ten years down the line you’re no longer into it, it’s a simple tweak.
+If 10 years down the road you’re no longer into it, it’s a simple tweak.

-If you think an East-West set engagement ring is right for you, we’ve pulled together 44 styles from dainty and delicate to dramatic and ornate.
+If you think an east-west set engagement ring is right for you, we’ve pulled together 32 styles from dainty and delicate to dramatic and ornate.
 You’ll love this fresh perspective .